Everyone has something valuable to share

-We (Moreton and Jess) often walk and talk, have a coffee together, and this produces a list of ideas that at some point we want to explore.
+I often walk and talk with my other half.
+We have a coffee together, and talk, and this produces a list of ideas that at some point I might want to make into content.
 Keep a list that’s easy to carry and add to - a notebook, a list on your phone.
-This you can refer to when you need that awesome talk idea
+This you can refer to when you need that awesome talk idea.

 A guide on something you’ve learnt about.

 Have you learnt something at home or at work that you think other people should learn?
 Maybe you struggled for resources to help you when you needed them.
 It doesn’t have to be innovative, new or incredibly useful.
 You just needed to enjoy it or think someone else might find value in knowing how to do this thing.

 Create a “how-to”-guide style talk.
 This can be as high-level or in-depth as you like.
 Walk your audience through how, why, and what to watch out for.

 This may be a victorious tale or a tale of woe.
 We’ve certainly all experienced both.

 Whether the topic is highly technical, process or work skills based, we can all learn from each other’s experience.
 You’ve gone through the struggle or done something fantastically well - help others solve their problems by hearing about your story.

 Warning: Try avoid going too niche with this.
 Stick to problems that people understand, can apply or will find interesting.

 This style isn’t for everyone and does involve a considerable amount of work, effort and time.

 Is there something you want to learn about, but are struggling with a reason to work on it or the drive to put the effort in?
 Well, there’s nothing quite like knowing you are going to be asked questions on the topic in front of a room full of strangers to make you want to know that topic inside and out!